Dedicated vs Non-Dedicated Servers: Which One Should You Choose?

 Security and Data Protection Considerations

-Security Factor | Dedicated Server | Non-Dedicated Server |
+| Security Factor | Dedicated Server | Non-Dedicated Server |

-Firewall Protection | Fully customizable | Limited control |
+| Firewall Protection | Fully customizable with advanced rule-based configurations | Limited control |

-DDoS Protection | Stronger, enterprise-level | Basic protection |
+| DDoS Protection | Stronger, enterprise-level with AI-driven mitigation | Basic protection |

-Malware Risks | Lower, no other users | Higher due to shared space |
+| Malware Risks | Lower risk, no other users on the server | Higher risk due to shared environment |

 Signs You Need a Dedicated Server

-- Website traffic exceeds 100,000+ visitors/month
+- Website traffic exceeds 50,000+ visitors/month or 10,000+ daily active users

-- Application requires heavy processing power
+- Application requires heavy processing power for video encoding, AI inference, or real-time data analytics

-- Business demands higher security & compliance
+- Business demands higher security & compliance with industry regulations like PCI-DSS or HIPAA

 Performance Differences: Real-World Scenarios